-You will be collected by a guide from Far and Wild Safaris, from your overnight accommodation venue after your breakfast or on arrival at the Port Elizabeth Airport.
-Drive to the Addo Elephant National Park where we overnight.
+We collect you from your overnight in Port Elizabeth or from the Port Elizabeth Airport and travel to the Addo Elephant National Park where we overnight.
 The Addo Elephant Park lies deep within the shadows of the dense valley bushveld of the Sundays River region of the Eastern Cape.
 Here the evenings are punctuated by the strident howl of the black-backed jackal, and the francolins call heralds each new dawn.
 Safe from relentless persecution in the past, the grey leviathans of the bush now roam in peace.
-The original Elephant conservation section of the park was proclaimed in 1931, when only eleven elephant remained in the area - today this finely tuned ecosystem is sanctuary to elephant, Cape buffalo, black rhino, lion, a variety of antelope species, as well as a unique flightless dung beetle, found almost exclusively in Addo.
+The original Elephant section of the park was proclaimed in 1931, when only eleven elephants remained in the area - today this finely tuned ecosystem is sanctuary to elephants, Cape buffalo, black rhino, a variety of antelope species, as well as the unique flightless dung beetle, found almost exclusively in Addo.
 We will spend the remainder of the day game viewing in this popular game reserve.

-En route we stop at the Paul Sauer Bridge over the Storms River and take a stroll onto the bridge to enjoy the view of the gorge, then to have lunch.
+En route we stop at the Paul Sauer Bridge over the Storms River and take a stroll onto the bridge and enjoy lunch here.

 We may also then visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then we head to the Bloukrantz Bridge.
-Here you have the opportunity to bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
+Here you can bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
 Please note that this is for your own account.
 These activities are dependent upon us having enough time to do this.

-Balance of the afternoon at leisure, stroll around the town or the interesting Knysna Waterfront for some shopping or relaxation.
+Later this afternoon you are at leisure to stroll around the town or the cute Knysna Waterfront to catch up on some shopping or relaxation.